watson-intu/self-sdk/docs/workshops-devcon/5.5/lab-docs/workshop_5.md

 3. Unzip the **wlabs_self-sdk-master.zip** file into **intu**, making sure that you retain the folder structure, i.e. your intu directory should now contain the unzipped **wlabs_self-sdk-master** folder.
 This may take some time.

 ### B. Creating  the Waving Arm Gesture with INTU
-1. To create this in the Raspberry Pi we are going to recreate the folder structure under **examples** that is found in this repo under self-sdk/tree/develop/docs/workshops-devcon/5.5/code-snippets/TJBotWave_Final.
+1. To create this in the Raspberry Pi we are going to recreate the folder structure under **examples** that is found in this repo under self-sdk/docs/workshops-devcon/5.5/code-snippets/TJBotWave_Final.
 2. We have found the CLion IDE to be an nice environment for this type of work.
 If you do not have it installed already, download the trial version of the [CLion C++ IDE](https://www.jetbrains.com/clion/download/).
-Alternatively, You may also use your favorite text editor and just follow the steps below.)
+(Alternatively, You may also use your favorite text editor and just follow the steps below.)
 3. Inside the **wlabs_self-sdk-master** project navigate to the **examples** directory.
 Inside here make an new directory called **move_arm_joint**
-4. Under examples edit the `CMakeLists.txt` file to look like:
+4. Edit the `examples/CMakeLists.txt` file to look like:
 ```
 include_directories(".")

 add_subdirectory(move_arm_joint)

 ```
-5. Next we will move the files from **self-sdk/tree/develop/docs/workshops-devcon/5.5/code-snippets/TJBotWave_Final/examples/move_arm_joint/** into the **move_arm_joint** directory.
+5. Next we will move the files from **docs/workshops-devcon/5.5/code-snippets/TJBotWave_Final/examples/move_arm_joint/** into the **move_arm_joint** directory.
 There should be 3 new files: CMakeLists.txt, RaspiMoveJointGesture.cpp, and RaspiMoveJointGesture.h now inside the **move_arm_joint** folder.
 6. Take a few moments to look at all three of these files as they are the core of the code that acts as a plugin to INTU allowing it to control the Raspberry Pi's GPIO pins (with PWM) allowing the arm to move.

-## 4. Updating your Raspberry Pi with the LED gesture
+## 4. Updating your Raspberry Pi with the move joint gesture

-1. Copy the **move_arm_joint** directory from your local machine over to your Raspberry Pi.
+1. Copy the entire **examples** directory from your local machine over to your Raspberry Pi.
+(This includes the move_arm_joint directory)

 **For Mac users:**
-1. Open a new terminal window and navigate to the **examples** directory (the parent directory of move_arm_joint) by running: `cd intu/wlabs_self-sdk-master/examples`
+1. Open a new terminal window and navigate to the **examples** directory (the parent directory of move_arm_joint) by running: `cd intu/wlabs_self-sdk-master/`
-2. Run: `scp -r move_arm_joint pi@{IPaddress}:~/self/self-sdk-master/examples`
+2. Run: `scp -r examples pi@{IPaddress}:~/self/self-sdk-master/`

 **For Windows users:**